8 Roadblocks of Employee Monitoring Software Onboarding

 The hierarchical structure of a company can make it difficult to ensure appropriate access to team member data – especially if teams are large.

-In short, data sharing should be need-based, and employee productivity software enables that.
+In short, data sharing should be need-based, and an employee productivity tracker enables that.

 With the rise in hybrid teams, the same parameters can be fulfilled using monitoring software, enabling remote managers to keep their fingers on the pulse in many additional ways such as generating daily and monthly reports, virtual login/logout time, time spent on unrelated applications, and so on.